yzqtx2010-a11y/Multi-modal-Prediction-Model-for-Source-Rock-Quality/README.md

 2.	**performance_metrics.png:** A bar chart displaying the four core performance evaluation metrics.
 3.	**roc_curves.png:** Contains the ROC curves for all 5 classes and their corresponding AUC (Area Under the Curve) values, demonstrating the classifier's discriminative ability.
 4.	**t-SNE：**
-	t-SNE of Raw Numerical Features.png: A 2D scatter plot of the original numerical features.
+(1)t-SNE of Raw Numerical Features.png: A 2D scatter plot of the original numerical features.
-	t-SNE of Model Fusion Features.png: A 2D dimensionality reduction visualization of the deep fused features from the penultimate layer, demonstrating that the multi-modal fused features exhibit significantly better inter-class separability compared to the raw data.
+(2)t-SNE of Model Fusion Features.png: A 2D dimensionality reduction visualization of the deep fused features from the penultimate layer, demonstrating that
+(3)the multi-modal fused features exhibit significantly better inter-class separability compared to the raw data.
 	multimodal_tsne_comparison.png: A t-SNE comparison plot of the three individual unimodal features: text, image, and numerical.
 ________________________________________
 📂 ***File Directory Structure***
 Plaintext
 ├── 任务一/
 │   ├── PY10-6-4.txt
 │   ├── PY10-6-4.xlsx